maths/moodle-qtype_stack/doc/en/Authoring/ImportExport.md

 1. The normal Moodle procedure is to export whole category of questions at one time through the Moodle question bank.
 To export a selection of questions, you need to move them into a separate category.
 This can be any mix of STACK and other Moodle questions.
 You must choose "Moodle XML format" as the file format.
 2. To export a single STACK question as "Moodle XML format".
    1. Preview the question.
-   2. Follow the link to "Question tests & deployed versions".
+   2. Follow the link to "Question tests & deployed variants".
    3. Export this question.

    This export mechanism is only available to STACK questions and no other question types in Moodle.